 States should apply the principles of the UN Declaration on the Rights of Indigenous Peoples in the design, implementation and regular assessment of measures directed at ensuring substantive equality of indigenous peoples in housing, so as to recognize and address the ongoing consequences of colonization, forced assimilation, dispossession of lands, territories and resources.

-States should require universal accessible design in all housing, ensure reasonable accommodation of disabilities in all housing, whether public or private, and provide all necessary housing and supports for independent living in the community in line with the UN Convention on the Rights of Persons with Disabilities.
+States should require accessible design in all housing, ensure reasonable accommodation of disabilities in all housing, whether public or private, and take effective and appropriate measures to ensure persons with disabilities are supported for independent living in the community in line with the UN Convention on the Rights of Persons with Disabilities.

 Qualitative and quantitative information on homelessness and housing adequacy, should be collected for all groups at risk of discrimination or social exclusion in order to monitor progress and inform policy-making (see also guideline no. 15).